kj2013/claff-happydb/README.md

 Task
 Given: An account of a happy moment, marked with individual's demographics, recollection time and relevant labels.

-Task 1: Predict thematic labels on unseen data, based on a small labeled and large unlabeled training data.
+Task 1: Predict agency/social labels for unseen data, based on a small labeled and large unlabeled training data.

-Task 2: Suggest interesting ways to automatically characterize the happy moments, e.g., in terms of affect, emotion, participants and content.
+Task 2: Suggest interesting ways to automatically characterize the happy moments, e.g., in terms of affect, emotion, participants and content, based on a small labeled and large unlabeled training data

-Annotations

 Evaluation: <TBA>